Call our licensed agents toll free 844.855.0163

 Federal flood insurance coverage is capped at $350,000 -- $250,000 for your dwelling and $100,000 for your personal possessions.
 If your house or the property is valued at more than those limits, you could be at risk of being underinsured.

 To protect yourself and your belongings, it's important to determine if you need additional coverage, says Loznicka.
-Ask your insurance agent if you're eligible to purchase excess flood insurance, which is offered by private insurers.
+Ask your insurance agent if you're eligible to purchase excess flood insurance, which private insurers offer.

 Such policies can provide up to several million dollars of extra coverage.
-To buy supplemental private flood insurance policyholders must first purchase NFIP coverage before they can buy the extra coverage, which has widely varying premium rates.
+To buy supplemental private flood insurance, policyholders must purchase NFIP coverage before buying the extra coverage, which has widely varying premium rates.

-You can also buy a “primary,” or stand-alone flood insurance policy from a private company if you need more coverage.
+You can also buy a standalone flood insurance policy from a private company if you need more coverage.

 Damage to finished basements